-Defensive ends are some of the most twitched-up athletic marvels gracing football fields.
-Let’s look at the crème de la créme when it comes to speed.
+Defensive ends are some of the most twitched-up, athletic marvels gracing football fields.
+Let’s look at the crème de la crème when it comes to speed.

 DE Odafe Oweh (2021) — 4.36 Seconds

-Odafe Oweh took the NFL by storm with his Combine performance, and he ran the fastest 40-yard dash for any defensive linemen ever at 4.36.
+Oweh took the NFL by storm with his Combine performance, and he ran the fastest 40-yard dash for any defensive lineman ever at that point with a 4.36.
 He came out of Penn State in 2021 as a relatively raw prospect, but his athletic tools wouldn’t go unnoticed.
-At 6’5″, 257 pounds, teams quickly moved him up their draft boards.

 DE Montez Sweat (2019) — 4.41 Seconds

 Teams were waiting to see what he would do at the 2019 NFL Combine coming out of Mississippi State.
 At 6’6″, his length jumped out on tape, but it was unknown what he would show athletically.
 A 4.41 in the 40 at 260 pounds quickly eased any concerns.
+Washington selected him in the first round (No. 26 overall) of the 2019 NFL Draft, but he was later traded to the Chicago Bears.

 Notable Defensive Linemen 40-Yard Dash Times